rventura/demo-hpc/README.md

 ```
 mpirun -n 8 python3 mc_pi.py
 ```
-NOTE: on Deucalion, this code will not work in the login nodes; to run it, you'll need use SLURM (see below).
+*NOTE*: on Deucalion, this code will not work in the login nodes; to run it, you'll need use SLURM (see below).

 To execute the code using SLURM, e.g. in Deaucalion, submit a batch job using
 ```